Mary River (Queensland): Flooding

 Reliable recording of flood events commenced in 1890.

-In 1893, Gympie had its largest record with a peak height of 25.45 m.
+In 1893, Gympie had its largest recorded flood with a peak height of 25.45 m.

 Major flooding on the river occurred in 1955 when the height at Maryborough reached 11.28 m.

 Major flooding of the Mary River occurred in February 1992 following the arrival of Cyclone Fran.

 In February 1999, the Mary flooded Gympie after reaching a height of 21.95 m.

 The Mary River experienced major flooding during the 2010–2011 Queensland floods.
 In some places the river rose 20 m.
 In Maryborough the river peaked at 8.2 m while at Gympie the peak was 19.3 m.
 The Bruce Highway was closed to the north and south of Gympie and more than 50 homes and businesses were inundated.
 The high turbidity levels interfered with the natural breeding cycle for some of the river species.

 In January 2013, the river experienced major flooding after ex-Cyclone Oswald passed over the catchment.
 This time the floods reached 10.7 m above normal at Maryborough.
 At Gympie a peak of 20.3 m was recorded.

 In 2022, Gympie experienced a flood which peaked at 22.9 m.
 It was the second-largest recorded flood event for the river.